jsphprry/MotionVDL/README.md

 The application is started by the main method of the motionvdl.MotionVDL class.
-This method creates the Display and MainController, then loads the video file into Video which is passes to the MainController start method;
+This method creates the Display and MainController, then loads the video file into Video which is passed to the MainController start method;
 responsible for passing initial control to the main-controller.